Treatment of ocular tumors

 Administration of the Treatment

 The treatment takes place at PSI on an out-patient basis, in the following week on 5 consecutive days and consists of a dry-run and a series of four treatments.
 During the dry-run, we verify whether there are not any limitations and patient positioning and treatment can be done in the fashion as intended in the treatment plan.
 The total dose delivered to the tumor is typically 60 Gy RBE.
 This dose is divided into four daily fractions of 15 Gy RBE.
 The irradiation itself lasts only about 60 seconds.
 However, the whole procedure requires about 20 minutes every day.
 Most of time is spend on the positioning of patient with the sub-millimeter accuracy.
 In order to keep the eye in the desired position for treatment, the patient must stare on an exactly calculated point of light.
 Before each treatment the position of the eye and the tumor are checked by means of x-ray images.
 The treatment is painless.
-In most cases the whole procedure, including surgery in Lausanne, takes approximately two to three weeks.
+In most cases the whole procedure, including surgery, takes approximately two to three weeks.